 #4 – “Just Plain Tired”

 You have trouble dragging yourself out of bed and once up want to go right back to the sack.
 You might experience “leaden paralysis” where your limbs feel so heavy that simple movement becomes overwhelming.
-When you force yourself to be active the pain both during and after any exertion makes you wonder if the effort is really worth it.
+When you force yourself to be active, the pain both during and after any exertion makes you wonder if the effort is really worth it.
 You avoid others, are increasingly sensitive to the scrutiny and rejection of others, and run a very serious risk of feeling and looking depressed.

 Our "Just Plain Tired" Bundle

 The goal of treatment in this end stage of adrenal burnout is to start low and go slow.
-This bundle combines key adrenal vitamins, minerals, herbal adaptogens as well as amino acid building blocks to manufacture your depleted neurotransmitters.
+This bundle combines key adrenal vitamins, minerals, and herbal adaptogens as well as amino acid building blocks to manufacture your depleted neurotransmitters.
 In addition, this bundle powerfully addresses your ongoing state of heightened inflammation and pain.
-Moreover, this bundle adds aggressively support for one additional neurotransmitter: dopamine.
+Moreover, this bundle adds aggressive support for one additional neurotransmitter: dopamine.

 The overproduction of adrenal hormones caused by prolonged stress can weaken the immune system and inhibit the production of white blood cells that protect the body against foreign invaders (in particular lymphocytes and lymph node function).
 Adrenal dysfunction can disrupt the body's blood sugar metabolism, causing weakness, fatigue, and a feeling of being run down.
 It can also interfere with normal sleep rhythms and produce a wakeful, unrelaxing sleep state, making a person feel worn out even after a full night's sleep.